-Ixmyelocel-T has several features that we believe are primarily responsible for success in treating adult patients with severe ischemic cardiovascular diseases such as DCM and critical limb ischemia:
+Our therapy has several features that we believe are primarily responsible for success in treating adult patients with severe, chronic cardiovascular diseases:

-Patient-specific (autologous) - we start with the patient's own cells, which are accepted by the patient's immune system, allowing the cells to integrate into existing functional tissues.
-We believe that this characteristic of our therapy eliminates both the risk of rejection and the need to use immunosuppressive therapy pre- or post-therapy.
+Patient-specific (autologous) - we start with the patient's own cells, which are accepted by the patient's immune system allowing the cells to integrate into existing functional tissues.
+We believe that this characteristic of our therapy eliminates both the risk of rejection and of having to use immunosuppressive therapy pre- or post-therapy.
 Our data also suggests that ixmyelocel-T provides the potential for long-term engraftment and tissue repair.

-Expanded - we begin with a small amount of bone marrow from the patient (up to 60 ml) and significantly expand the number of certain cell types, primarily MSCs and M2-like anti-inflammatory macrophages, to a substantially greater number than are present in the patient's own bone marrow (up to 200 times the number of certain cell types compared with the starting bone marrow).
+Expanded - we begin with a small amount of bone marrow from the patient (up to 60 ml) and significantly expand the number of certain cell types, primarily CD90+ (mesenchymal stromal cells or MSCs) and CD14+autofluorescent+ (M2-like anti-inflammatory macrophages) to a substantially greater number than are present in the patient's own bone marrow (up to 200 times the number of certain cell types compared with the starting bone marrow).

-Multicellular - we believe the multiple cell types in ixmyelocel-T, which are normally found in bone marrow but in smaller quantities, possess the key functions required for reducing chronic inflammation and promoting angiogenesis and tissue repair.
-By reducing inflammation, we believe that ixmyelocel-T provides the ideal conditions to allow for the growth of new tissue and blood vessels.
+Multicellular - we believe the multiple cell types in ixmyelocel-T, which are normally found in bone marrow but in smaller quantities, possess the key functions required for reducing chronic inflammation and promoting tissue repair and angiogenesis.
+By reducing inflammation, we believe ixmyelocel-T provides the ideal conditions to allow for the growth of new tissue and blood vessels.

-Minimally invasive - our procedure for collecting bone marrow can be performed in an out-patient setting and takes approximately 15 minutes.
-Administration of ixmyelocel-T for the treatment of DCM is performed in the cardiac catheterization laboratory using a cell injection catheter system in a one-time procedure.
-For diseases such as CLI, administration of ixmyelocel-T is performed with a syringe in an outpatient setting in a one-time, approximately 20 minute procedure.
+Minimally invasive - our procedure for taking bone marrow (an "aspirate") can be performed in an out-patient setting and takes approximately 15 minutes.
+For DCM, administration of ixmyelocel-T is performed in the cardiac catheterization laboratory.
+A catheter, similar to those used for balloon angioplasty and stenting is inserted and 12-20 direct injections into the heart muscle are performed in a one-time procedure.
+For diseases such as CLI, the administration of ixmyelocel-T is performed in an out-patient setting (e.g. a physician's office) in a one-time, approximately 20 minute procedure.

 Safe - bone marrow and bone marrow-derived therapies have been used safely and efficaciously in medicine for over three decades.
-Ixmyelocel-T leverages this body of scientific study and medical experience, and appears well tolerated in over 200 patients treated to date.
+Our product, ixmyelocel-T, a bone marrow-derived, patient-specific, expanded multicellular therapy, leverages this body of scientific study and medical experience, and appears well tolerated in over 400 patients treated to date.